 - Check and adjust prices.
 You may want to review your overall pricing structure.
 Or simply check that your online listed prices are the same as shown in your offline premises – restaurant, beauty salon etc. Perhaps you have discontinued some products or added new ones?
 If you are maintaining your current prices, let your clients know – no price rise is always good news!

 - Mobile responsiveness.
-Search figures from July 2014 (6 months ago) reveal that 60% of searches for products, services and information are now made from mobile devices – phones and tablets.
+Search figures from July 2020 reveal that 60% of searches for products, services and information are now made from mobile devices – phones and tablets.
 How easy is your website to navigate and read on a mobile device?
 More about what responsive websites are.
-What’s more, mobile friendly websites are favoured by Google.
+What’s more, mobile-friendly websites are favoured by Google.

 - Slow page load time.
 Page speed is now a factor that Google considers in its ranking process.
 Two main causes for pages to load slowly include bloated, excessive code and using images that you have not compressed for the web.
 You can check the speed of individual pages here

 - Integrate a blog with categories for various topics into your main website.
 This helps Google see the richness and relevance of your site and also helps your visitors to find all your useful information in the one place.
 If you have a blog (paid or free) somewhere else on the web, this is a good time to get ALL your traffic going to your main website.
 Just copy any relevant posts from your old blog and add them to the blog function on your main website.
-Remember to delete your articles from their original source so you are not penalised by Google for duplicate copy.
 You may also want to add a note at the top of your old blog that redirects any regular readers to your new blog.

-Put on your gloves and roll up your sleeves – how to get the job done
+Put on your gloves and roll up your sleeves – how to update your website